singhvedant/discord-bots/readme.md

 You will need to replace the following in both codes:

-- <API KEY> with your OpenAI API key
+- &lt;API KEY> with your OpenAI API key
-- <CHANNEL ID> with the ID of the Discord channel you want the bot to post in
+- &lt;CHANNEL ID> with the ID of the Discord channel you want the bot to post in
-- <WEBHOOK URL> with the URL of the webhook you have set up in the Discord channel
+- &lt;WEBHOOK URL> with the URL of the webhook you have set up in the Discord channel
-- <BOT TOKEN> with the token of your Discord bot.
+- &lt;BOT TOKEN> with the token of your Discord bot.

 You will also need to import the necessary libraries at the beginning of both codes.
 For the first code, you will need to import discord, Webhook, AsyncWebhookAdapter, requests, and datetime.
 For the second code, you will need to import discord, Webhook, AsyncWebhookAdapter, and requests.